alexvollmer/archive.alexvollmer.com/content/posts/poor-mans-mac.md

 OK, the first two I can handle easily with my little Linux box.
 IMAP isn't a compelling feature as I've had a GMail address since its inception and really don't need another email to watch.
 Back To My Mac is kind of interesting, but honestly I really haven't had a need to do this.

 Now the Sync feature is very interesting.
 Right now my contacts sync (some of the time) between my work and home machines via my iPhone plugging into iTunes.
 I didn't intend for this to be a solution to syncing calendars and contacts so I'm not too bummed when it does odd things.
 Regardless, .mac wouldn't help me with calendars where the ultimate source of authority for my schedule is Google's Calendar system.
-More on this in a bit…
+More on this in a bit&hellip;

 Groups.
 Uh, unless I don't get this correctly, isn't this what Yahoo! and Google offer _for free_?
 No thanks Apple, not interested.

 iDisk is completely uninteresting to me.
-I use Amazon's S3 along with the brilliant [JungleDisk tool](http://jungledisk.com/ JungleDisk - Reliable online storage powered by Amazon S3 - Jungle Disk) and, even with a license for JungleDisk, is seriously cheaper (and much bigger) than .mac's storage options.
+I use Amazon's S3 along with the brilliant [JungleDisk tool](http://jungledisk.com/ JungleDisk - Reliable online storage powered by Amazon S3 ™ - Jungle Disk) and, even with a license for JungleDisk, is seriously cheaper (and much bigger) than .mac's storage options.
 10MB is a paltry amount.
-So let's start with how I solved this problem…
+So let's start with how I solved this problem&hellip;

 ## File Storage